Information for Restaurants

 Soft Openings (For Training Purposes)

-Contact Board of Selectmen's office via email to ensure that all licenses are in place and that soft opening training can be provided at the Selectmen's office.
+Contact the Select Board's office via email to ensure that all licenses are in place and that soft opening training can be provided at the Select Board's office.

 Important: Due to insurance and liability issues, alcoholic beverages cannot be served free of charge.